- Featured in:

 There are two CV formats to choose from.
 Select the one that best suits your career goals:

-- Functional CV format: For job seekers changing careers, with employment gaps or new to the job market, this format works well as it highlights their skills.
+The functional format works well for job seekers changing careers, with employment gaps or new to the job market, as it highlights their skills.
 It is less likely to pass an ATS test, but it helps you stand out if you have minimal work experience.

 Key Takeaways